2012 Music Reviews

 Portico Quartet, Portico Quartet (2012) B-

-Eclectic mix of Radioheadesque digital creakiness and jazz - oh, and somewhere along here a guest singer pops up and occassionally there's that Kenny G-ish tenor sax that pops up.
+Eclectic mix of Radioheadesque digital creakiness and jazz - oh, and somewhere along here a guest singer pops up and occasionally there's that Kenny G-ish tenor sax that they throw in.
 Still a rewarding listen, of course, and the mixture of all the musical elements sometimes adds up to something big ("Lacker Boo").

 Frankie Rose, Interstellar (2012) C